HubbaBubba3000/WPFZIP/README.md

 How it works :

-  to Compair files:
+  to Compare files:

     - Click Add button to add files

     - Write archive name in textbox

-    - Click Compair Button to Compress files
+    - Click Compare Button to Compress files

   Archive with Selected files will be in program folder